 How do I find out if a seminary is accredited by the Commission on Accrediting?

-The Member Schools page lists institutions alphabetically, geographically, and by denomination.
-Each school’s listing indicates its membership category: Accredited Member or Candidate for Accredited Member status.
-Associate member schools are members of ATS but not of the Commission, because they have not yet initiated the accreditation process.
-Links are provided to websites for each of these member schools.
+The Member Schools directory lists institutions alphabetically, geographically, and by denomination.
+Each school’s listing indicates its membership status.
+Associate member schools are members of ATS but not of the Commission, as they are not yet accredited.
+Links are provided to websites for each member school in the membership directory.